10 Signs Your Sydney Tree Needs Removing (2026 Guide)

 Urgent Removal Situations

-Some conditions require immediate action regardless of season:
+Some conditions require urgent action regardless of season:

-- Imminent failure: Trees showing signs of immediate collapse
+- Imminent failure: Trees showing signs of likely collapse

 - Storm damage: Severely damaged trees threatening safety